Trauma Prevention Initiative - Data and Evaluation

 TPI Community Outcome Indicators

 Community outcome indicators, including trauma hospital visits and violent crime rates, are used to estimate impact of TPI strategies, using the year prior to implementation of each strategy as baseline.
-While TPI overall began in 2015, HBVI implementation started in July 2017, and Street Outreach in June-July 2018.
+While TPI overall began in 2015, the Hospital Violence Intervention Program (HVIP) implementation started in July 2017, and the Street Outreach and Community Violence Intervention (SOCVI) Program in June-July 2018.

 Trauma Hospital Visits